f0ursqu4r3/jumpstone/docs/SETUP.md

 - `--metrics-bind-addr <addr>` - dedicate a bind address for metrics (when enabled).
 - `--database-url <url>` - supply a Postgres connection string (e.g. `postgres://user:pass@localhost/openguild`); when set the server upserts issued sessions into Postgres.
 - `--session-signing-key <key>` - provide the URL-safe base64 ed25519 signing key for issued session tokens.
+- `--session-fallback-verifying-key <key>` - append one or more base64 ed25519 public keys that remain valid while rotating the active signing key (repeat flag per key).

 The `/ready` endpoint reports `database` status using these settings.
 When a database URL is provided, the server performs an eager connection attempt during startup and surfaces either `configured` (success) or `error` (failure details); otherwise it reports `pending`.